jcaesar/ftp2mfs/README.md

   - "/*"
   - "!a"
   - "!b"
-  # setting RUST_LOG=debug as environment variable may help with debugging ignore rules
+  # setting --log-level=debug may help with debugging ignore rules

 # FTP credentials, defaults to anonymous, can be overwritten from command line
 user: anonymous